Some Breonna Taylor protesters out past curfew, fires set

 But as a 9 p.m. curfew time approached, a police loudspeaker announced that anyone who remained in the park would be arrested for a curfew violation.
 The square emptied out as people departed, many dispersing though one group headed to a nearby church where protesters had found refuge on previous nights.

 As a crowd gathered outside the First Unitarian Church late Saturday, fires were set in a street nearby after 11 p.m.
-Police said fireworks burned a car, and windows had been broken at Spalding University buildings close by.
-Police tweeted that arrests would be made, but specific numbers weren’t immediately released.
+Police said fireworks burned a car, and windows had been broken at Spalding University and Presentation Academy buildings close by.

 Some demonstrators were seen with makeshift shields made of plywood.
 Others took shelter inside the church, which closed its doors around midnight.